pfgithub/threadclient/README.md

 -   [x] fix load more buttons that are threaded or something like `post |> comment |> load 2 more` those 2 should appear under comment
 -   [x] fix comments on mobile (they used to go edge to edge, now they don't for some reason)
 -   [x] watchable counters
+-   [x] improve how parent and child nodes and listings are represented: reddit lets you link to a comment that might be deep in the thread. mastodon has the same. improve how this is represented in Generic data and improve how it is displayed on the page. currently, {header, replies}
+        is how posts exist. instead, change so the top level can have either a listing or a single thread. listings are single_thread[]. single_thread has {parents: thing[]} which might have a load more on top and {replies: thing[]}
 -   [ ] add a settings page where you can enable/disabled `Code` buttons and other developer tools. (hide them by default)
 -   [ ] support hovering on eg user or subreddit links to see a small info card
 -   [ ] delete hidden video.js players rather than pausing them